 Negotiate everything (politely)

 Vendors expect negotiation.
 Most of them have built margin into their first quote.
-Some lines that work:
+A few lines that work:

 - "What's the best you can do if we book by Friday?"